Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 Corvidae (Crows, Jays, and Magpies)

-WHITE-NAPED JAY (Cyanocorax cyanopogon) – Not a lot this trip, but seen well.
-[E]
+WHITE-NAPED JAY (Cyanocorax cyanopogon) [E]

 Hirundinidae (Swallows)